random689/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by a stack inside `ModelManager`, with stores a copy of `AddressBook`.
-Every time this address book updates, a copy is made and is pushed on the stack.
+The undo mechanism is facilitated by a stack inside `ModelManager`, which has an address book as an a field.
+Every time the address book updates, a copy of the address book is made is made and is pushed on the stack.
 As such, `ModelManager` exposes the `undo()` method to pop a previous version of an address book from the stack and reload its contents.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** It is needed for one to store a **copy** of the `AddressBook`, otherwise any modifications to the existing `AddressBook` would also alter the copies i nthe stack
+<div markdown="span" class="alert alert-info">:information_source: **Note:** It is needed for one to store a
+**copy** of the address book, otherwise any modifications to the existing address book would also alter the copies in the stack.</div>

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.